dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/sql_editors/harlequin.md

 # Using Harlequin

-From any shell, to open a DuckDB database file:
+From any shell, to open a DataMiner database file:

 ```bash
 harlequin "path/to/duck.db"
 ```

-To open an in-memory DuckDB session, run Harlequin with no arguments:
+To open an in-memory DataMiner session, run Harlequin with no arguments:

 ```bash
 harlequin